 Both nonprofit and for-profit organizations can book speakers from the Missouri Speakers Bureau.
 For the presentation to be covered by program underwriting, the host organization must be nonprofit and located outside Boone, Greene, Jackson, and St. Louis counties and outside the city of St. Louis.

-Missouri Speakers Bureau presentations are available for underwriting at no cost to the hosting institution provided that: the hosting organization is nonprofit and located within an underserved rural community.
+Underwriting of a presentation is available on a limited basis.
+For a host site to be eligible for consideration of underwriting, the hosting organization must be a nonprofit and located within an underserved rural community.
 Underserved rural communities are defined as those outside Boone, Greene, Jackson, and St. Louis counties and outside the city of St. Louis.
+Speaker should let host know if there is still underwriting available for his/her presentations.

 - Host organizations are asked to invite their legislators to the presentations.